kb3gtn/BladeRF_Setup_Instructions/README.md

 And insert the following text:
 > /opt/bladeRF/lib

+## udev rules for bladeRF
+create/edit /etc/udev/rules.d/88-nuand-bladerf.rules
+put the following into this file:
+># Nuand bladeRF
+> ATTR{idVendor}=="2cf0", ATTR{idProduct}=="5246", MODE="660", GROUP="bladerf"
+># Nuand bladeRF, legacy VID/PID
+>ATTR{idVendor}=="1d50", ATTR{idProduct}=="6066", MODE="660", GROUP="bladerf"

 ## BladeRF firmware auto-loading
 When the bladeRF host software is started it will load a FPGA image into the bladeRF to initialize it if it is not already initialized.
 The directory specified by the enviroment variable BLADERF_SEARCH_DIR is as the base directory to search for .rbf files to load.
 The bladeRF host software will look in this directory for the FPGA images to load.
 Also if a bladeRF.conf file is defined, the commands from the bladeRF command will be executed when the bladeRF devie is openned by a application.

 make a directory to store these images.
 I use /opt/bladeRF/etc.
 > mkdir /opt/bladeRF/etc
 > cd /opt/bladeRF/etc

 The fpga and fx3 firmware images can be downloaded at: https://www.nuand.com/fpga_images/
 Download the hosted hostedxA4-latest.rbf (hostedxA9-latest.rbf for the bigger FPGA version)

 > wget "https://www.nuand.com/fpga/hostedxA4-latest.rbf"
 > mv hostedxA4-latest.rbf hostedxA4.rbf